wiseman-timelord/NConvert-Interface/README.md

 Here are my current instructions...
 ```
 1. Downlaod latest release, and unpack to a suitable location.
-2. Run `NConvert-Gradio-Batch.Bat` by right click `Run as Administrator`, as we are doing, complex recursive file operations under the interface and downloading/unpacking NConvert in the installer.
+2. Run `NConvert-Interface.Bat` by right click `Run as Administrator`, as we are doing, complex recursive file operations under the interface and downloading/unpacking NConvert in the installer.
 - It is optional to manually download/unpack NConvert to ".\data\NConvert\*", and the installer will detect it, but otherwise the installer would handle the download/install if there is no NConvert unpacked there.
 This may help if there are for some reason network issues.
 3. Install Requirements from menu through option `2` on the batch menu, it will run `.\installer.py`, which will install everything you require via web/pip.
-4. After requirements are installed, then run `NConvert-Batch` from `1.` on the batch menu, and if the gradio interface does not pop-up in its own built-in browser window.
+4. After requirements are installed, then run `NConvert-Interface` from `1.` on the batch menu, and if the gradio interface does not pop-up in its own built-in browser window.
 5. Configure the settings in the browser interface, if your file format preference is not in the list, then edit relevant lists in python script by replace appropriate extension text.
 6. When all setting are correct, then 1st ensure you noticed the `Delete Original Files?` tickbox, and if you did, then click `Start Conversion`, and it will convert the files, as  you have specified, over-writing as it goes.
 7. Check the image folders, I saved you potentially hours of work, but I did say I was a TimeLord ha.